wying3/how-to-run-tnf-cverifier-preflight-using-dci/use_dci_auto_publish_container_image.md

    os_content_type: "Red Hat Universal Base Image (UBI)"
    privileged: true
    release_category: "Generally Available"
-   repository_description: "This is a test for SS how to automate to create project,SCAN and update settings"
+   repository_description: "This is a test for Demo how to automate to create project,SCAN and update settings"

 cert_listings:
-  published: false
+  published: true
   type: "container stack"
-  pyxis_product_list_identifier: "yyyyyyyyyyyyyyyyy"
+  pyxis_product_list_identifier: "642a2aff90de6580a53c2f66" #9GC UDM

-pyxis_apikey_path: "/var/lib/dci-openshift-app-agent/pyxis-apikey.txt"
+pyxis_apikey_path: "/var/lib/dci-openshift-app-agent/demo-pyxis-apikey.txt"
 dci_gits_to_components: []
+...
 ```
 ---
 - **How to run the shellscript**